 As you can see, Pods is brilliant for creating WordPress custom post types, field and taxonomies where you can store extra data in the back end.
 Where it falls down is how to display this data on your public-facing website.

 Most people using Pods go down the technical route of programmatically adding the custom data to their template files.
-For example, here’s a tutorial about how to add Pods custom fields to a page or post.
-These guides are aimed at developers who know how to code.
-If that’s not you and you don’t want to pay a developer, then you can easily display your Pods fields on the front end of your website using our Posts Table Pro WordPress table plugin.
+This is a suitable option for developers who know how to code, and have the time to do it.
+If that's not you and you don't want to pay a developer, then you can easily display your Pods fields on the front end of your website using our Posts Table Pro WordPress table plugin.

 Posts Table Pro lists any type of WordPress content in a searchable and sortable table layout with filters.
 It can display WordPress custom post types, custom fields and even custom taxonomies.